-Rajkummar Rao, Kriti Sanon To Adopta Dimple Kapadia And Paresh Rawal As Parents In Their Next Film
+Rajkummar Rao, Kriti Sanon To Adopt Dimple Kapadia And Paresh Rawal As Parents In Their Next Film

 A post shared by Maddock Films (@maddockfilms) on Feb 18, 2020 at 11:00pm PST

-The film will be directed by Abhishek Jain, who has previously assisted filmmakers like Ram Madhvani, Subhash Ghai, Sanjay Leela Bhansali.
-This is going to be his first time directing a Hindi film.
+This will be the first Hindi film directed by Abhishek Jain, who has previously assisted filmmakers like Ram Madhvani, Subhash Ghai and Sanjay Leela Bhansali.

-The film will go on floors in mid-March in Delhi, and is aiming for a year-end release.
+The film will go on floors in mid-March in Delhi, and aims for a year-end release.

 ALSO READ: Rajkummar Rao And Nushrat Bharucha Get Candid About Chhalaang